suent/Carpenter.AzurePipelines/docs/parameters.md

 Comma separated list of stacks deploy branch should execute for.
 Creates a branch of this builds source to represent code on a stack.

+### deployNuGet

+Comma separated list of stacks deploy nuget should execute for.
+Publishes NuGet packages created by this pipeline.